okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 ##### Searching arrays

 You can search properties that are arrays.
 If any element matches the search term, the entire array (object) is returned.
 For examples, see [Request example for array](#request-example-for-array) and [Response example for array](#response-example-for-array).

-* Okta follows the [SCIM Protocol Specification](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for searching arrays.
+- Okta follows the [SCIM Protocol Specification](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) for searching arrays.
-* Search for one value at a time when searching arrays.
-For example, you can't search for users where a string is equal to an attribute in two different arrays.
+- You can search multiple arrays, multiple values in an array, as well as using the standard logical and filtering operators.
+See [Filter](/docs/reference/core-okta-api/#filter).

 ##### Request example for array